yankinmax/web/web_widget_x2many_2d_matrix/README.rst

 Known issues / Roadmap
 ======================

-* It would be worth trying to instantiate the proper field widget and let it render the input
-* Let the widget deal with the missing values of the full Cartesian product, instead of being forced to pre-fill all the possible values.
 * If you pass values with an onchange, you need to overwrite the model's method `onchange` for making the widget work::